grassrootseconomics/docs.grassecon.org/docs/commons/template.md

         3. (*) Note that all the above information is data stored and registered on a Certificate which is published on the Ledger
 16. Voucher Contract Management: The Voucher Contract (Smart contract) registered and published on the Ledger has a Manager that can edit the Mutable Information in the Voucher Contract.
 The default Manager is the Member that published the contract and who may transfer Management to any Account on the Ledger and also remove themselves as an Manager.
 Management can be transferred to a Smart Contract that enables different forms of voting etc.

+###
+    CAV Pool {#cav-pool}

+**CAV Pool** – a treasury object that can hold digital assets and enables exchange between them.
+The following are properties of Pools:

+1. Qualification: Pools are collections of digital objects with various exchangeability to each other.
+I.e. CAVs can be made redeemable for the other CAVs within the pool.
+By adding CAVs to the pool one can automatically receive an equivalent amount of other CAVs available to the Pool contract.
+2. Finality: Mutable Information published and registered on the Ledger may be amended by a Certificate Publisher but Immutable Information may not.
+    1. Specification: (TBD)
+        1. Acceptance: Which Vouchers are allowed in the pool
+        2. Caps: The maximum quantity of each voucher allowed in the pool
+        3. Price Index: Relative prices for the vouchers in the pool
+        4. Pool Fees:  A fee can be placed on exchanges and the Manager can assign where these fees go.
+3. Pool Management: The Manager of the Pool has permission to edit Mutable Information in the Pool.
+The default Manager is the Publishing Member who may assign Management to another Member and also resign as a Manager.
+A Pool Manager can also be a group operating a multi-signature wallet.

-### **Certificate**
+###
+    Certificate {#certificate}

-**Certificate (Unilateral Instrument)** – an attested to data object that may be accepted by another Member.
-A Certificate is similar to a University Diploma in which the University makes a claim (an attestation) that a Student has passed their coursework.
+**Certificate (Bilateral/Unilateral Instrument)** – a data object qualified as acceptable by another Member.
+A Certificate is similar to a University Diploma in which the University makes an attestation (qualification) that a Student has passed their coursework.
 The following are properties of Certificates:

-1. Attestation: Certificates represent collectible attestations to data such as Voucher usage or capacity to perform services.
-Vouchers as well as Members can be Certified by other Members, for various roles, services, accomplishments and so on.
-The certification is an attestation by a Member or Members for another Member or Instrument.
-Note that in the example of a Voucher Instrument some Immutable and Mutable data is stored or referenced to on a Certificate (denoted with a (*).
+4. Qualification: Certificates qualify data such as Voucher usage or capacity to perform services.
+Vouchers as well as Members may be Certified by other Members, for various roles, services, accomplishments and so on.
+Certification qualifies Members or Instruments.
+Note in the Voucher Instrument example, Immutable and Mutable data are stored or referenced on a Certificate (denoted by (*))
-2. No Obligation: There is no obligation on the Issuer of a Certificate to accept or redeem it.
+5. No Obligation: on Issuers to accept their Certificates in exchange for goods & services.
-3. Finality: Once published and registered on the Ledger certain Immutable Information cannot change while Mutable Information can be changed by a Certificate Publisher.
+6. Finality: Mutable Information published and registered on the Ledger may be amended by a Certificate Publisher but Immutable Information may not.
-    1. Specification: (TBD)
-4. Certificate Contract Management: The Certificate Contract (Smart contract) registered and Published on the Ledger has a Manager that can edit the Mutable Information in the Certificate Contract.
-The default Manager is the Member that published the contract and who may transfer Management to any Account on the Ledger and also remove themselves as an Manager.
+7. Certificate Management: the Manager of Certificate (Instrument) Publication and registration on the Ledger has permission to edit Mutable Information in the Certificate.
+The default Manager is the Publishing Member who may assign Management to another Member and also resign as a Manager.
-5. Revocation or Expiration: Attestation for a certificate can expire and or be revoked, and the history of attestation must be preserved on the Ledger.
+8. Revocation or Expiration: a Certificate can expire and/or be revoked but the chain of attestation will be preserved on the Ledger.
-6. Acceptance or Denial: Whomever is holding the Private Key to the public address that is being attested about can choose to accept, deny and comment on the Attestation.
+9. Acceptance or Denial: the Member holding the Private Key to the public address of the Certificate can accept, deny and comment on the validity of the Certificate
-7. Finality: Once published and registered on the Ledger, the Immutable Properties of the Certificate cannot be changed.
+10. Finality: Immutable Properties of the Certificate cannot be amended once published and registered on the Ledger,

-## **Organization**
+## Governance {#governance}

-### **Membership**
+###
+    Membership {#membership}

 A Member of an Economic Commons is an individual person, organization or an association of Members with a common purpose, who ratify and Implement an Economic Commons it or use implemented Economic Commons Instruments as per their local needs

 There are three Member **Classes** defined below, with the following rights and obligations:

-#### **General Members**
+**General Members**